 Hyderabad - 500032,

-The market is segmented by Product (Diagnostic Devices, Surgical Devices, Hearing Aids, Image-guided Surgery Systems, and Other Products), End User, and Geography.
+The ENT Devices Market is segmented by Product (Diagnostic Devices, Surgical Devices, Hearing Aids, Image-guided Surgery Systems, and Other Products), End User, and Geography.

 Fastest Growing Market:

 The major factors for the growth of the ENT devices market include the increasing prevalence of ear, nose, and throat related disorders, rising adoption of minimally invasive ENT procedures, and technological advancements.

 According to the estimates of 2018 by the World Health Organization, the prevalence of hearing loss has increased globally, even in developed countries.
 A per the report, in the United States, the incidence of hearing loss has increased from 11.5 million in 2008, to nearly 15 million in 2018.

 Furthermore, according to the data published by the American Cancer Society, about 2,000 people in the United States develop cancers of the nasal cavity and paranasal sinuses each year.
 These cases are most common in the geriatric population.
 In 2018, in the United States, an estimated people were more than 15,000 incident cases of larynx cancer, as per International Agency for Research on Cancer 2018 data.
 Thus, owing to the rising prevalence and new cases of ear, nose, and throat related disorders, the US ENT devices market is expected to witness a high CAGR over the forecast period.

 As per the scope of the report, ENT devices refer to special equipment used for detection, therapy, or surgery of any disorders related to the ear, nose, or throat.
 They also refer to synthetic materials and prosthetic devices used to restore any dysfunction of an ear, nose, or throat, and aid in correcting any problems with hearing, smelling or speaking.
 The market is segmented by product, end-user, and geography.

 |By End User|

 Report scope can be customized per your requirements.
 Click here.